norbekoff/norbekoff/README.md

 - 🌱 I’m currently learning Three js, GSAP and Typescript

-- 💬 Ask me about anything related to Javascript/Typescript or Vue/React/Nuxt/
+- 💬 Ask me about anything related to Javascript or Vue/React/Nuxt/

 - 📫 How to reach me: <a href='https://t.me/norjs'  target="blank">@norjs</a> or <a  target="blank" href='https://www.linkedin.com/in/norbekov/'>@norbekov</a>

+- 👀 Looking Forward to contribute more to open source projects.

 - ⚡ Fun fact I use VIM and I ❤️ 🐶s